 India is one of the fastest growing fintech countries in the world, driven largely by the growth of the digital transactions segment.
 In the FinTech sector, India was the second most funded country after the US in Q1 2023 and is among the top 5 countries and regions in terms of total funding activity.

 Fintech startups in India attracted $1.2 billion in investments in the first quarter of 2023.
-To further facilitate integration with the global digital economy, the Reserve Bank of India (RBI) announced the pilot launch of a digital rupee in December 2022.
+To further facilitate integration with the global digital economy, the Reserve Bank of India (RBI) announced the pilot launch of a digital Rupee in December 2022.

-In an effort to promote the integration of India’s digital economy at the local level, New Delhi has introduced the JAM (Jan Dhan Account – Citizen Identification Card – Mobile Phone) triad.
-During the Covid-19 pandemic, the JAM triad played a key role in helping the government quickly transfer financial assistance directly to people’s accounts, even in a context of limited travel and resources.
+In an effort to promote the integration of India’s digital economy at the local level, New Delhi has introduced the JAM (Jan Dhan Account – Citizenship Identification Card – Mobile Phone) triad.
+During the Covid-19 pandemic, the JAM triad has played a key role in helping the government quickly transfer financial assistance directly to people’s accounts, even in a context of limited travel and resources.

-Amid growing digital transactions globally, India continues to dominate the real-time payment protocol (RTP) landscape, with a staggering 89.5 billion transactions by 2022, registering a CAGR of 76.8%, accounting for 46% of the total global real-time transactions.
+Amid growing digital transactions globally, India continues to dominate the real-time payment protocol (RTP) space, with a staggering 89.5 billion transactions by 2022, registering a CAGR of 76.8%, accounting for 46% of the total global real-time transactions.

-The value of digital payments as a share of GDP has increased from 660% in 2014-15 to 862% in 2018-19, making the shift to digital payments in India clearly visible.
+The value of digital payments as a percentage of GDP has increased from 660% in 2014-15 to 862% in 2018-19, making the shift to digital payments in India clearly visible.
 RTP is forecast to add $45.9 billion to India’s GDP by 2026 as RTP volumes are expected to exceed $206 billion by then.

 India has seen a rise in successful startups in the areas of e-commerce, fintech and healthcare.
 Creating an environment conducive to innovation, creativity and risk-taking has paved the way for many digital leaders to emerge.

 Importantly, India’s journey towards digital leadership is not just about individual achievements, but also involves the development of an environment conducive to innovation and technological development.
-On the contrary, India’s emergence as a global digital leader presents a golden opportunity for individuals, businesses and the nation.
+On the contrary, India’s rise as a global digital leader presents a golden opportunity for individuals, businesses and the nation.

 With the right investment and partnership strategies, India can continue this upward trajectory, cementing its position as a global digital powerhouse.